aixoss/aix-puppet/README.md

 ## Release Notes
  ### Last changes documented
-  #### 0.6.3
+  #### 0.6.5
+   - Many fixes
-   - Fix on flrtvc : better parsing of output for lvl min max computations
+    -- Fix paths of eFix removal when eFix cannot be removed -- Fix on flrtvc : better parsing of output for lvl min max computations -- Fix complaints
-   - Fix complaints
-  #### 0.6.2
-   - Fix update, they were missing installp_flags (agXY), so that file system is increased, license agreement is accepted, apply mode
-   - better mngt of c_rsh return codes
+    -- Fix update, they were missing installp_flags (agXY), so that file system is increased, license agreement is accepted, apply mode -- better mngt of c_rsh return codes
-   - better messages on validating 'download' parameters
-  #### 0.6.1
-   - NIM resource for update always deleted at beginning so that it is recreated.
+    -- better messages on validating 'download' parameters -- NIM resource for update always deleted at beginning so that it is recreated.
 This to prevents some cases from occurring : location has been moved while NIM resource remains.
-   - New facter 'applied_manifest' to display in logs the applied manifest : manifests/init.pp
+    -- New facter 'applied_manifest' to display in logs the applied manifest : manifests/init.pp
-  #### 0.6
-   - commit
-  #### 0.5.9
-   - flrtvc NIM resource rebuilt each time, and not reused if it exists
+    -- flrtvc NIM resource rebuilt each time, and not reused if it exists -- Robustify suma error paths: better flow of exceptions and errors -- Change the path where flrtvc yaml files are stored.
-   - better logs in flrtvc flow
-   - review of README.md
- #### 0.5.8
-   - Again Rubocop warnings removal
-   - Robustify suma error paths: better flow of exceptions and errors
-   - Change the path where flrtvc yaml files are stored.
 They were into 'root' directory indicated into ./manifests/init.pp, they are now under ./output/flrtvc direcory.
- #### 0.5.7
-    - Rubocop warnings removal
-    - fix custom type 'clean' parameter is changed to 'force' parameter If force is set to 'yes', all downloads are forced again, even if the downloads existed before and were available.
+    -- fix custom type 'clean' parameter is changed to 'force' parameter If force is set to 'yes', all downloads are forced again, even if the downloads existed before and were available.
 By default force is set to 'no', meaning we keep everything.
-  #### 0.5.6:
-   Several bugs fixed :
-   - One status file per target is necessary, otherwise if several 'fix' clauses, then last one overrides previous ones.
+    -- One status file per target is necessary, otherwise if several 'fix' clauses, then last one overrides previous ones.
 Therefore we'll have these files ./output/logs/PuppetAix_StatusAfterEfixInstall_<target>.yml<br>
      ./output/logs/PuppetAix_StatusAfterEfixRemoval_<target>.yml<br>
      ./output/logs/PuppetAix_StatusBeforeEfixInstall_<target>.yml<br>
      ./output/logs/PuppetAix_StatusBeforeEfixRemoval_<target>.yml<br>
-   - Persistence of flrtvc information commmon to all targets into two files so that these files are taken as input at beginning of flrtvc processings (only if clean='no') : listoffixes_per_url.yml, lppminmax_of_fixes.yml
+    -- Persistence of flrtvc information commmon to all targets into two files so that these files are taken as input at beginning of flrtvc processings (only if clean='no') : listoffixes_per_url.yml, lppminmax_of_fixes.yml
-   - 'nimpush' targets are now reset between each 'nimpush' clause info ./manifests/init.pp this was not the case previously, and brought a lot of confusion when several 'nimpush' clauses, applying on different sets of targets, existed into ./manifests/init.pp.
+    -- 'nimpush' targets are now reset between each 'nimpush' clause info ./manifests/init.pp this was not the case previously, and brought a lot of confusion when several 'nimpush' clauses, applying on different sets of targets, existed into ./manifests/init.pp.
  #### 0.5.5:
+   - Many fixes
-   - Rubocop warnings removal
+    -- Rubocop warnings removal
- #### 0.5.4:
-   - add status before and after efix removal, as these status exist before and after efix installation.
+    -- add status before and after eFix removal, as these status exist before and after eFix installation.
 Commonnalize status output persistence into Flrtvc.step_status method.<br>
      These files can be found:<br>
      ./output/logs/PuppetAix_StatusAfterEfixInstall.yml<br>
      ./output/logs/PuppetAix_StatusAfterEfixRemoval.yml<br>
      ./output/logs/PuppetAix_StatusBeforeEfixInstall.yml<br>
      ./output/logs/PuppetAix_StatusBeforeEfixRemoval.yml<br>
-   - better management of downloads : for example for timeout on ftp download, the failed urls are identified as being in failure, and are listed at the end of download phase.
+    -- better management of downloads : for example for timeout on ftp download, the failed urls are identified as being in failure, and are listed at the end of download phase.
 If you run flrtvc a second time, after a fist time which had download failures, only failed urls downloads are attempted.<br>
- #### 0.5.3:
-   - validation messages of custom type contain contextual messages<br>
-   - move all outputs into ./output directory : logs are now into ./output/logs, facter results are now into ./output/facter.<br>
+    -- validation messages of custom type contain contextual messages<br> -- move all outputs into ./output directory : logs are now into ./output/logs, facter results are now into ./output/facter.<br>
- #### 0.5.2:
-   - add 'to_step' parameter to "download" custom type, to control execution of the two steps 'suma preview' and 'suma download' separately.
+    -- add 'to_step' parameter to "download" custom type, to control execution of the two steps 'suma preview' and 'suma download' separately.
 By setting 'to_step' to "preview", only "preview" is performed.
-By default "download" is performed.<br>
- #### 0.5.1:
-   - fix the automatic installation of "/usr/bin/flrtvc.ksh" if this file is missing
-   - renaming of "./output/facter/sp_per_tl.yml" file to
+By default "download" is performed.<br> -- fix the automatic installation of "/usr/bin/flrtvc.ksh" if this file is missing -- renaming of "./output/facter/sp_per_tl.yml" file to
      "./output/facter/sp_per_tl.yml.June_2018",
      so that this file is generated at least once after installation.
 This file contains the matches between Technical Levels and Service Packs for all releases.<br>